-Publication by AIAA

 The level-2 architectural framework reflects a high-level functional model for what to expect from the system.
 For example, the design of the system is not expected to achieve independent propellant or navigation methods, only to cater to other systems’ use of such methods.
 The functions draw on a generalized concept of what actions define the system.
 When applying the operands to their functional relationship, the operands describe the crucial subsystems of the system gathering the most attention.
 The operands listed out all trace their roots back into how they fit into the NEA capturing system as a whole.
 As attention is turned to the modified level-2 system architecture, the relationships change to reflect the narrower breakdowns of the system at Level-3.

 The 71.8% final aggregation score assigned to the level-2 architecture was expected.
 The level-2 architecture contained the least amount of detail, leading to more fuzzy interpretation when inputted into the aggregation.
 The normalized values contained a wide bracket of possible inputs in SimuLink.
 The level-2 architecture could be improved by adding more operands and functions and exploring more valuable relationships between each.
-More mathematical formulas used to represent the architectures could be generated to improve the accuracy at level-2 as well as at modified level-2 and level-3.Your manuscript cannot be published by AIAA if:
+More mathematical formulas used to represent the architectures could be generated to improve the accuracy at level-2 as well as at modified level-2 and level-3.

-It has been published previously or

-The work contains copyright-infringing material or

-An appropriate copyright statement has not yet been selected.
+Assessing Modified Level-2 System Architecture

 Analysis of the modified level-2 system architecture stems from revisions due to the generation of a level-3 architecture.
 The significant differences between the modified level-2 architecture and the level-2 architecture are the addition of three functions, labor-saving, supporting, and profiting, a catching mechanism level-1 operand, and new connecting arrows establishing new relationships.
 The addition of a level-1 catching mechanism operand supports the most critical aspect of the system, interweaving numerous level-1 functional relationships.
 The criticality of the catching mechanisms lies in its benign value to physically capture the asteroid, the defining attribute of the system.
 Without the mechanisms to catch the asteroid, there can be no system.
 The labor-saving function adds an important feature to the system via the system’s autonomy.
 The addition of the supporting function brings an added dimension tracing back to how a number of operands at level-2 act as support features.
 The profiting function added to a modified level-2 generates from systems reasoning.
 Ultimately, the system needs to add value and a reflection of the value the system and its attributes contribute shows through the profit the system can generate.
 The new connecting arrows can be examined to trace their relationships which ultimately comes from refining how the system interactions will function.